u11d-com/terraform-aws-medusajs/examples/external-resources/README.md

 ### Outputs

 After successful deployment, Terraform will display output values.
 These include:

-- `ecr_backend_url`: The URL of the backend ECR repository (only available if `ecr_backend_create = true` in the module).
-In this example, this output will be empty as no ECR repository will be created.
-- `ecr_storefront_url`: The URL of the storefront ECR repository (only available if `ecr_storefront_create = true` in the module).
-In this example, this output will be empty as no ECR repository will be created.
 - `backend_url`: The URL of the deployed backend application.
 - `storefront_url`: The URL of the deployed storefront application.